AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/release-notes/current.md

 ---
-title: Notas de versão do Cloud Manager 2024.7.0 no Adobe Experience Manager as a Cloud Service
+title: Notas de versão do Cloud Manager 2024.8.0 no Adobe Experience Manager as a Cloud Service
-description: Estas são as notas de versão do Cloud Manager 2024.7.0 no AEM as a Cloud Service.
+description: Saiba mais sobre as notas de versão do Cloud Manager 2024.8.0 no AEM as a Cloud Service.
 feature: Release Information
-exl-id: 9c73d7ab-c2c2-4803-a07b-e9054220c6b2
 role: Admin
-source-git-commit: 8d9f5296a2e79ee5560d1ede967b3eb2155cd151
+source-git-commit: bf8bab5a195dde6cf15a2fd52e51d58c0215fdf3
 workflow-type: tm+mt
-source-wordcount: '633'
+source-wordcount: '465'
-ht-degree: 18%
+ht-degree: 14%

 ---

-# Notas de versão do Cloud Manager 2024.7.0 no Adobe Experience Manager as a Cloud Service {#release-notes}
+# Notas de versão do Cloud Manager 2024.8.0 no Adobe Experience Manager as a Cloud Service {#release-notes}

-Esta página documenta as notas de versão do Cloud Manager 2024.7.0 no AEM as a Cloud Service.
+Esta página documenta as notas de versão do Cloud Manager 2024.8.0 no AEM as a Cloud Service.

 >[!NOTE]
 >